michael-kraz/srpc/README.md

 # srpc
-a simple/fast roc based on netty, without pain
+a simple/fast rpc based on netty, without pain